simondiep/space-shooter/README.md

 # Ideas

 - Credits System
-  - Each upgrade costs credits
+  - Each upgrade costs set amount of credits
 - Revamp shot modifiers
 - Longer projectiles that look cool but don't have additional power
 - Faster pace like videoball